tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 T> 2.
 [How to make your Django Models DRYer](https://medium.com/@raiderrobert/make-your-django-models-dryer-4b8d0f3453dd#.ozrdt3rsm) by Robert Roskam.
 In this post, you can see how you can use the `property` method of a class to reduce the amount of code needed when accessing related models.

 X> ### Test your Implementation
 X> Like in the previous chapter, we've implemented a series of unit tests to allow you to check your implementation up until this point.
 [Follow the guide we provided earlier](#section-getting-ready-tests), using the test module `tests_chapter6.py`.
 How does your implementation stack up against our tests?
 Remember that your implementation should have fully completed the exercises for all the tests to pass!
+X>
-Some of these tests may seem overly harsh -- but remember, this book is a specification for the product we want you to develop.
-If you don't develop software exactly as specified, it can produce undesirable results when your bit of code is plugged into a larger framework.
-By following specifications to the letter, you'll be learning a valuable lesson in a future development career!
+X> Some of these tests may seem overly harsh -- but remember, this book is a specification for the product we want you to develop.
+If you don't develop software *exactly* as specified, it can produce undesirable results when your bit of code is plugged into a larger framework.
+By following specifications to the letter, you'll be learning a valuable lesson for a future development career!